Download Magna Carta Worksheets

 - Even though it presented itself as a unilateral concession by the king, it actually constituted a contract for the recognition of reciprocal rights.

-The Magna Carta grants those privileges and liberties that were to become fundamental to the development of a constitutional government in England.
+- The Magna Carta granted the privileges and liberties that were to become fundamental to the development of a constitutional government in England.
 The document had no title in 1215.
-It was only later when it came to be viewed as guaranteeing basic political and legal rights, that it was called Magna Carta, or the Great Charter.
+It was only later when it came to be viewed as guaranteeing basic political and legal rights, that it was called the Magna Carta, or the Great Charter.
 Two copies are in the British Museum, one in Lincoln Cathedral, and one in Salisbury Cathedral, in England.

 Provisions of the Charter